chutongz/Youtube_recommendation_Tensorflow/README.md

 user id2:{"timestamp1":movie id1,"timestamp2": movie id2....}

-from the first watch history to the last history in time sort
+* sorted in time from the first watch history to the last history

 Feature used:

 watched history, example age

+Also, other demography features can be added, as long as the featrues are feeded into correct placeholder

-Run:
+### Run:

-python ml_train.py
+##### python ml_train.py

+This code is recommended to run on only one GPU card.

+Howvere, it supports multiple GPU cards training but can not lift up training speed LOL.